-76Griffiths, J. G., "Osiris", 624; Lurker, M., The Gods and Symbols of Ancient Egypt, 92 2098 Faculty Of Arts Journal of the king Senwsrt III^{78} .
-Then this sign \leftrightarrow was very common to be written in his name during the New Kingdom79.
+It is also worth noting that the sign ← replaced the sign in the name of Wsir since the end of the XII Dynasty77, as it didn't happen before the reign of the king Senwsrt III^{78} .
+Then this sign $\stackrel{\frown}{\longleftarrow}$ was very common to be written in his name during the New Kingdom79 determinative of the deity.

-During the XI Dynasty, the name of the god Wsir was written with the determinative of the deity $\widehat{\mathbb{M}}$.
 This determinative became then less frequent until it disappeared entirely by the end of the XII Dynasty80.
-But it reappeared again in the New Kingdom81.
+But it reappeared again in the New Kingdom81